LibArea/libarea/modules/search/README.md

 Radjax\Route::get("/api-search/{?query}", ["post"], "Modules\Search\App\Search@api", ["protected" => true, "where" => ["query" => "[А-Яа-яa-zA-Z0-9]+"],  "session_saved" => false]);
 ```

-This module is included in the Agouti site by default.
+This module is included in the LibArea site by default.